superpiggy/coursera_getcleandata_project/CodeBook.md

 # Code Book

-This code book summarizes the variables of "tidyHAR.csv" and "tidyMeanHAR.csv"
+This code book summarizes the variables of "tidyHAR.txt" and "tidyMeanHAR.txt"

 ## Identifiers (2)